ynchuang/ad2kg/README.md

 # Ad2kg

-This is a project of Alzheimer's disease on knowledge graph
+This is a repo for SIGIR demo paper

 ## Repository structure